port-zero/decode/README.md

 ## TODO

 * Parse Lua instruction arguments (functions to retrieve instruction fields exist, but seem wrong)
-* Parse remaining parts of Lua binary
-  * function prototypes,
-  * source line positions,
-  * list of locals, and
-  * list of upvalues
 * Parse Python (only header is parsed until now)